lfogawa/pharmasolbackend/readme.md

 <br>

 📌 Medicines query.<br>
-✔️ Query service for all medicines registered in the system.<br>
+✔️ Service for querying all medicines registered in the system.<br>
 - Endpoint: HTTP GET ⇒ /medicines<br>
 - Request: no request body or parameters<br>
 - Response: HTTP 200 OK, with a list of medicines<br>